department-of-veterans-affairs/va.gov-team/products/ask-va/research/Business line engagement/Education benefits and work study/December 18, 2023.md

 # December 18, 2023: Uploading documents topic

-*Ask VA Integration Team*
+*Ask VA Front-End Team*

 Last updated by @tygindraux: December 18, 2023

 ## Background

-This document was created by the Ask VA Integration team after gathering insights from Education and Work Study, and Beth Potts, OCTO Content Lead.
+This document was created by the Ask VA front-end team after gathering insights from Education and Work Study, and Beth Potts, OCTO Content Lead.

 ### Problem